 telematics

-Automotive Repair Library, Auto Parts, Accessories, Tools & Equipment, Manuals & Books, Car BLOG, Links, Index
+Home, Auto Repair Library, Auto Parts, Accessories, Tools, Manuals & Books, Car BLOG, Links, Index

-Telematics for Cars
+Telematics in Cars

 The newest hi-tech buzzword in automotive electronics today is "Telematics."
 According to Motorola, the company who coined the term, it is "an emerging automotive communications technology that combines wireless voice and data to provide location-specific security, information, productivity and in-vehicle entertainment services to drivers and their passengers."